Las Piñas: Las Piñas Town Fiesta

 The town fiesta of Las Piñas is celebrated every first Sunday of May each year to honor its patron saint, Saint Joseph.
-Saint Joseph's Day celebration is centered in St. Joseph Parish Church in the old poblacion of Las Piñas in Barangay Daniel Fajardo on Padre Diego Cera Ave.
+Saint Joseph's Day celebration is centered in St. Joseph Parish Church in the old poblacion of District 1, Las Piñas in Barangay Daniel Fajardo on Padre Diego Cera Ave.
 (Quirino Ave.).
-Las Piñas was also the home of Mary Immaculate Parish Church, popularly known as the Nature Church, designed by Architect Francisco "Bobby" Mañosa.
+Since 1985 in District 2 Las Piñas, the people of Talon joyously celebrated every third Sunday of Easter the feast of Five Wounds of Our Lord Jesus Christ.
+Las Piñas was also the home of Mary Immaculate Parish Church, popularly known as the Nature Church, designed by architect Francisco "Bobby" Mañosa.

 Las Piñas is also home to unique festivals such as: